An international transfer applicant is a student who wishes to study at our university on an F-1 (student) visa,

 To apply, submit the following:

-2. All official post-secondary school records including certificates, examination
+2. All official post-secondary academic records including certificates, mark sheets,

-- Lower-division transfers must also send secondary school records
+- Lower-division transfers must also send secondary school transcripts

 - Applicants who have studied in the U.S. are required to have the U.S. institution(s)

 send official transcript(s) directly to CSUSM.
 If you are attending a California community